-When you have received that dual diagnosis of compounded addictions, you need to act accordingly and take them both into account.
-It is exceptionally difficult to quit drinking cold turkey if you have depression, anxiety, or any other mental health disorder.
-Why?
-Medications used to help you on your journey towards sobriety might make your mental health worse… or vice versa.
+When you’ve received that dual diagnosis of compounded addictions, you need to act accordingly and take them both into account.
+It’s exceptionally difficult to quit drinking cold turkey if you have anxiety, depression, or any other mental health disorder.
+If you’re wondering why, prescription medications used to help you on your journey towards sobriety might make your mental health worse, or vice versa.

 Ready to Start?